Carbon Neutral Commuter

 Participation is easy.
-Look for the Carbon Neutral Commuter option when you sign up this summer for your yearly parking pass or head over to the University Bookstore.
-Eight dollars is all it takes.
-As a Carbon Neutral Commuter, you’ll receive a 2020–21 CNC bumper sticker so you can shout “I am proactive about my carbon footprint.”
+Register for the Carbon Neutral Commuter option through our office.
+Ten dollars is all it takes.
+As a Carbon Neutral Commuter, you’ll receive a 2021-22 CNC bumper sticker so you can shout “I am proactive about my carbon footprint.”

 Methane capture and destruction